 Amid nods to the political nihilism, violence, and homogenizing corporate power of today, the Biennale evinces a commitment to an old-fashioned sensibility: that freedom comes down to self-presentation and being able to be oneself in public.
 Martine Gutierrez, a Latinx trans woman, shows herself in Helmut Newton-like fashion fantasias, and Mari Katayama frames her image in elaborate photographic tableaux that include prosthetic body parts and present her amputated legs.

-One wishes that the late Felicia Abban, Ghana’s first professional photographer, would have been able to see Muholi’s work.
+One wishes that the late Felicia Abban, Ghana’s first female professional photographer, would have been able to see Muholi’s work.
 On display in the Ghana Pavilion—the first for the country in a Venice Biennale—her self-portraits in different outfits are similarly, gloriously charming.
 They appear alongside the all-star team of John Akomfrah, El Anatsui, Ibrahim Mahama, Lynette Yiadom-Boakye, and Selasi Awusi Sosu.
 My only complaint: the clever structure of interlocking curved walls designed by architect David Adjaye is not big enough to give all the work ample space.
 Regardless, the pavilion is one of this year’s best—and proves a moving tribute to Okwui Enwezor, the project’s adviser, who died in March.

 Also remarkable is Brazil’s pavilion, for which Bárbara Wagner and Benjamin de Burca assembled an irresistible two-channel music video—part documentary, part scripted production—in collaboration with dance groups that specialize in brega, batidão do maloca, and swingueira.
 At one point, the dancers, many of whom are gender non-binary, cry: “Pleasure!”
 That could be a rallying cry for some of the most memorable work in this Biennale, which shows artists joyfully improvising and teasing out the political potency of play.